-Table 14 shows the dependence of different stakeholder groups on different resources for their HHs needs and supporting their livelihood.
-Almost, all HHs of forest villages are dependent on the fuelwood and house building materials, vegetables from the forest for their HH needs.
+Table 15 shows the dependence of different stakeholder groups on different resources for their HHs needs and supporting their livelihood.
+Almost, all HHs of forest villages are dependent on the fuel wood and house building materials, vegetables from the forest for their HH needs.
 But, they do not collect these for commercial purpose.
-Many poor people completely dependent on selling of fuelwood and many of them sell it for added income.
-It was revealed from FGD with local people that about 3-5% people from the nearby villages completely or partly depend on selling of fuelwood.
-Almost all-illegal tree feller sells timber and many of them are completely dependent on it, while others do it for added income.
+Many poor people completely dependent on selling of fuel wood and many of them sell it for added income.
+It was revealed from FGD with local people that about 3-5% people from the nearby villages completely or partly depend on selling of fuel wood.
+Almost all illicit feller sell timber and many of them are completely dependent on it, while others do it for added income.

-Fig. 9 shows the relative level of dependence of different groups of people on the forest, i.e., the pressure exerted by the stakeholders on the forest.
+Fig. 9 shows the relative level of dependence of different groups of people on the forest, i.e. the pressure exerted by the stakeholders on the forest.
 It is apparent from the figure that the local poor people including the ethnic forest villagers are dependent on the forest and at the same time they are the people who causing most harm to the forest.
 However, the activity of the forest villagers are mostly confined to the area allocated to them for lemon cultivation.

-Fig. 9.
-Relative level of dependence of major stakeholder groups on the RF
+Fig. 9.Relative level of dependence of major stakeholder groups on the RFsources